 During the interim period, a California child welfare agency will prepare a permanent plan and the California Juvenile Court will prepare an individual permanent report for the minor child.
 If the California Juvenile Court determines the child cannot return safely to the parents, an adoption, guardianship, or long-term foster care plan will be established.

-A California juvenile guardianship may be removed at any time if a California Court determines it is in the best interest of the child.
+Guardianship may be terminated at any time if a court determines it is in the best interest of the child.
 Also, any child who is 14 years or older may ask the court to change their guardian.
-The California court will then investigate what duties the guardian has performed and what the best interests of the child are to arrive at a decision.
-All California juvenile guardianships end when the minor turns 18, is adopted, gets married, or becomes legally emancipated otherwise.
+The court will then investigate what duties the guardian has performed and what the best interests of the child are to arrive at a decision.
+All guardianships end when the minor turns 18, is adopted, gets married, or becomes legally emancipated otherwise.

 CALL NOW TO MAKE AN APPOINTMENT FOR A FREE CONSULTATION